dripton/Slugathon/README.txt

 manager then run a command), and kind of a pain on Mac OS.
 I'm working to make it easier everywhere.

+Note that pip can't install Slugathon because it can't install PyGTK.
+But once you have PyGTK installed, pip should be able to do the rest.

 1. If you're on Windows and in a hurry, download the latest .exe from the Downloads page and skip to step 5.